‘Ladies Of London’ Marissa Hermer Denies Spreading Rumors About Caroline Stanbury

 A photo posted by MARISSA HERMER (@marissahermer) on

 Caroline actually later went to Marissa’s cocktail party.
 On the car ride over with Juliet Angus, Caroline said that she heard that Marissa was the one who spread rumors about her legal problems.
 Caroline admitted that while she was angry, she wasn’t going to confront Marissa at her party considering all that she has just gone through.
-Juliet agreed that Marissa can be a “s**t-stirrer.”
+Juliet agreed that Marissa could be a “s**t-stirrer.”
 Caroline added that she doesn’t even want to fight with Marissa about it because then she’ll have to teach her something.

 In her confessional interview, Juliet made it clear that she believed that Marissa gossiped about Caroline.